glisze/xen-0-guix/README.md

 Package ~xen-0-tools~ gives the tools to start the Xen daemons, and to work with the domains of the virtual environment.

-Here is a shell function that may start the daemons necessary.
+Here is a shell function that may start the necessary daemons.
 : d___ ()
 : {
 :    local D="xen-0-tools: init.d/xencommons [start|stop|...]";